pinga-lab/magnetic-ellipsoid/README.md

 modelling of arbitrarily oriented triaxial, prolate and oblate ellipsoids.
 Our review includes ellipsoids with both induced and remanent magnetization, as well as with isotropic or anisotropic susceptibility.
-We also propose a way of determining the isotropic susceptibility above which the self-demagnetization must be taken into consideration.
+We also discuss the ambiguity between confocal ellipsoids with the same magnetic moment and propose a way of determining the isotropic susceptibility above which the self-demagnetization must be taken into consideration.
 Tests with synthetic data validate our approach.
 Finally, we provide a set